 They’re also easier to finance.
 At 470MW, Rolls-Royce’s SMRs will be a fraction of the size of Hinkley’s 2.3GW output, but cost less than a tenth the price, at around €2 billion.

 [Note to the reader.
-Nuclear reactors normally quote figures their thermal output in MWt and use MWe to refer to the amount that can be converted and delivered as electrical power.
+Nuclear reactors normally quote figures for their thermal output in MWt and use MWe to refer to the amount that can be converted and delivered as electrical power.
 In this article, we will only refer to the electrical output, and quote it in MW for simplicity.]

-According to Rolls-Royce's site, the SMR "takes advantage of factory-built modularisation techniques to drastically reduce the amount of on-site construction and can deliver a low-cost nuclear solution that is competitive with renewable alternatives".
+According to Rolls-Royce's site, the SMR "takes advantage of factory-built modularisation techniques to drastically reduce the amount of on-site construction and can deliver a low-cost nuclear solution that is competitive with renewable alternatives."

 “Like wind farms, the cost of a nuclear plant is all up-front,” says Evans.
 “And they give steady power for sixty years.”

 A decommissioned nuclear plant in Trawsfynydd in Wales is being considered for the first of Rolls-Royce’s SMRs, and the company has spoken publicly of its ambition to build 16 in the UK.
 It’s reckoned that the Trawsynydd site could support two SMRs and already has all the cables and other infrastructure needed.

 At the time of writing, there’s no official government policy on this, however, UK Prime Minister Boris Johnson told the Conservative Party conference in September that nuclear power was necessary to decarbonize the UK electricity grid by 2035, as there is a lot of gas-fueled generation to phase out.